View FREE Lessons!

 is an intangible act that a consumer or business is willing to purchase.

-A barber cutting hair, an accountant preparing tax returns, a doctor providing medical help, a social worker caring for disadvantaged youth, and a taxi driver offering transportation are examples of individuals offering services.
+A service is intangible and is gone after it is consumed.
+A barber cutting hair, an accountant preparing tax returns, a doctor providing medical help, a social worker caring for disadvantaged youth, and a taxi driver offering transportation are examples of individuals providing services.
 You cannot touch, see, or keep a service.
-Since services are intangible they cannot be transferred and must be consumed and delivered at the same time.
+Since services are intangible, they cannot be transferred and must be consumed and delivered simultaneously.

 Public services are provided for the well-being of the general public and paid for with tax revenues.
 The public consensus is these services should be available to all regardless of income, or because externalities make it highly unlikely a service would be provided in the private sector.
 Public school teachers, military personnel, police, firefighters, emergency medical personnel, and librarians are a few examples of public employees who provide a public service.